waywardgeek/subset_sum_crypto/README.md

 sensitive data.
 Use standard crypto instead from trustworthy libraries like OpenSSL.

+#* Broken in 1981
+It turns out this scheme is nearly the same as Merkle's original knapsack based crypto, which was broken by Shamir in 1981.
+Diffie, Hellman, and Merkle shortly after the knapsack sysstem, invented the Diffie-Hellman system, which should probably also include Merkle.
+I'll leave this insuecure protocol description here.

+## Motivation
 That said, inventing new crypto is fun.
 This scheme is inspired from [Merkle Puzzles](https://en.wikipedia.org/wiki/Merkle%27s_Puzzles).
 If we want to increase the security of the scheme to exponential advantage rather than